bfuchs18/dataREACHr/README.md

 behavioral (e.g., cognitive task), and fmri-related data into the Brain Imaging Data Structure and generating meta-data (jsons).

-dataREACHr functions can: - copy behavioral data from untouchedRaw to bids/sourcedata - parse text files from the RRV task into CSVs - generate group-level dataframes containing questionnaire, demographic, intake, and anthropometric data - generate subject-specific dataframes containing cleaned behavioral data - export bids-compliant TSVs and JSONS for behavioral data into bids/rawdata/ and survey data into bids/phenotype
+dataREACHr functions can:

+- copy behavioral data from untouchedRaw to bids/sourcedata/

+- parse text files from the RRV task into CSVs

+- generate group-level dataframes containing questionnaire, demographic, intake, and anthropometric data

+- generate subject-specific dataframes containing cleaned behavioral data

+- export bids-compliant TSVs and JSONS for survey and behavioral data

 ## Installation